Estimated reading time: 27 minutes

 But some official personal paperwork needs completing at both ends to make the move run smoothly.

-Hopefully, the removal firm will handle shipping and transport, including the necessary customs documents.
+The removal firm will hopefully handle shipping and transport, including the necessary customs documents.

 Here’s a list of what else you need to do: